sugarlabs/musicblocks/documentation/README.md

 *Rhythm* blocks in the *Pitch-time Matrix* clamp, Music Blocks will try to make a corresponding change in the matrix.

-Note: You can constuct a matrix from a chuck of blocks by including the chunk in the clamp of the *Pitch-time Marix* block.
+Note: You can construct a matrix from a chuck of blocks by including the chunk in the clamp of the *Pitch-time Marix* block.